adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 	  color: red;
 	}

-We should use this approach for convenience, not for performance.
+This approach should be used for convenience, not for performance.
 Think about it: every time we remove a rule, we have to add a selector to the list which exchanges one line of code for another.

-If a module deviates from the abstraction, remove it from the list.
-Otherwise we'll experience override hell.
-Or we'll spend a lot more time trying to come up with a new abstraction.
+If a selector deviates from the rules inside the abstraction, it should be removed from the list.
+Otherwise we could regress the other selectors and potentially experience override issues.

-However, this is just one technique at our disposal.
+This is just one technique at our disposal.
 When a *thing* is well understood we can make use of other techniques, which we'll discuss in [Modules](/chapters/modules/), [State](/chapters/state/) and [Modifiers](/chapters/modifiers/).

 ## What about mixins?